RamezIssac/django-erp-framework/docs/source/getting_started/index.rst

 Create an empty project form scratch
 ------------------------------------

-1. Create a virtual environment and install ra-framework from Pypi
+1. Create a virtual environment and install django-erp-framework from Pypi

 .. code-block:: bat